 disclaimer

 • Arrested but have charges dismissed

-Interested parties must file a petition for expungement at the court where the case was heard.
-For offenders under 25 years old, the party must file the petition at the sentencing hearing.
+Interested parties may file a petition for expungement at the court where the case was heard.
+If the offender was under 25 years old at the time of the offense, the party may file the petition at the sentencing hearing.

+disclaimer